top of page

 openfloor.jpg

-root cellar studios.
+studios.

-• Various size incubator spaces for use as studios (at minimal cost to the artists).
+• Various size incubator spaces for use as studios at minimal cost to the artists.

 • Lounge area for promoting dialogue, discussions, exchange of ideas (to include bookcases of art books for resource information).
 Intent of lounge to be used by the artists and visitors alike.